dcunited001/te-xel-io/README.md

   - a la star-rb blog: <img src="<%= (post.get('author') && post.get('author').pic) || '/img/star-rb-logo.png' %>"
 - change archive.html to posts.html?

+## Updates to posts:

+mention my dc.files.powerline and customizations in the powerline article
+- or create a new blog for this

 ## Getting Started

 Here's how to publish a new blog to the web in minutes: